 Beautiful Places to Visit in Poland

-Poland is a beautiful country known for its diverse landscape with flatlands to the west and its mountains in the east and south.
-Many travelers visit Poland for the excitement that cities such as Krakow brings as well as the unspoiled beauty that can be found in the quieter areas of the country such as the Bieszczady mountains.
+Poland is a beautiful country known for its diverse landscape with flatlands to the west and mountains to the east and south.
+Many travelers visit Poland for the excitement that cities such as Krakow bring as well as the unspoiled beauty that can be found in the quieter areas of the country such as the Bieszczady mountains.

 Just about anyone will find something to do in Poland whether it's fishing and yachting in the Masurian Lake District or hiking and camping in the primeval Białowieża Forest.
 Skiers will find much enjoyment in the alpine-like landscape of the Tatra mountains and in the surrounding resort towns.
 Poland has a rich cultural heritage and the people here are friendly and full of pride for their country.
 Poles are very welcoming to tourists which can make for a fun and educational vacation.

-Kraków, commonly spelled as Krakow or Crakow, is Poland's third largest city and is the cultural hub of the country.
+Kraków, commonly spelled as Krakow or Cracow, is Poland's third largest city and is the cultural hub of the country.
 The city is full of rich history and cultural heritage as it dates back to the 7th century.
-As well as having a beautiful location in southern Poland at the foot of the Carpathian mountains, Kraków is situated on the banks of the Wisla (Vistula) River.
+As well as having a beautiful location in southern Poland at the foot of the Carpathian mountains, Kraków is situated on the banks of the Wisła (Vistula) River.